-The implementation of International Public Sector Accounting Standards (IPSAS) has further highlighted the weaknesses in the collection of legacy systems, which required significant modification and manual "work arounds" to meet the requirements of accrual accounting, asset capitalization and depreciation, and annual financial reporting.
-Furthermore, the systems cannot easily provide the range of integrated management reporting required of a dynamic and growing Organization.

-The implementation of an Enterprise Resource Planning (ERP) system, which would integrate Program Planning, Budget, Finance and Human Resource administration, will result in more accurate and comprehensive real-time information.
+- The implementation of International Public Sector Accounting Standards (IPSAS) has further highlighted the weaknesses in the collection of legacy systems, which required significant modification and manual "work arounds" to meet the requirements of accrual accounting, asset capitalization and depreciation, and annual financial reporting.
+Furthermore, the systems cannot easily provide the range of integrated management reporting required of a dynamic and growing Organization. - Planning (ERP) system, which would integrate Program Planning, Budget, Finance and Human Resource administration, will result in more accurate and comprehensive real-time information.
 However, it will also require an increased level of interaction with the ERP by all staff, providing accurate data and extracting necessary information in a decentralized environment.
-Given that the current systems are not fully integrated, much of this work is centralized at the Regional
+Given that the current systems are not fully integrated, much of this work is centralized at the Regional Headquarters.
+Therefore, the required

-Action Taken to Address Issue
+Actions Taken to Address Issues